Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 members quickly set up a new environment and reduces the operational toil related to maintaining production.

-Saving the infrastructure definitions as code also enables Relecloud to audit and review all production changes deployed to Azure because they are each part of a specific commit specific release to Azure.
+Defining the infrastructure as code also enables Relecloud to audit and review all production changes deployed to Azure because they are deployed with the code by the GitHub action.

 > Read [Repeatable Infrastructure](https://docs.microsoft.com/azure/architecture/framework/devops/automation-infrastructure)
 > to learn more about improving operational efficiency with automation.